makersacademy/chitter-challenge/README.md

 	* As long as they give a password and password confirmation that match

-	* But not with an email already registered as a user
+	* But not with an email or username already registered

 * User can sign in